KenLSM/KenLSM.github.io/content/blog/laravel/index.md

 vagrant box add laravel/homestead
 ```

-This may take a few minutes to complete as Vagrant searches the specified box to download from their public box catalog.
+This may take a few minutes to complete as Vagrant searches the specified box to download from their public box catalogue.

 Once done, we will install Homestead.